enricovivan/inventory-controller/README.md

  - In the terminal, run the command to install the migrations table in your database:
  - > php artisan migrate:install
  - If the previous step was successful, your Laravel is connected to your database, if not, check if you didn't misspell anything.
- - In the terminal (again) to create the tables in the database. run the command:
+ - In the terminal (again) to create the tables in the database, run the command:
  - > php artisan migrate
  - And finally, to run the server, type the command in the terminal:
  - > php artisan serve
- - To view the page, acess:
+ - To view the page, access:
  - > 127.0.0.1:8000
  - Have fun (or not).